deuxfleurs-org/garage/doc/book/src/quick_start/index.md

 Note that this kind of deployment should not be used in production, as it provides no redundancy for your data!
-We will also skip intra-cluster TLS configuration, meaning that if you add nodes to your cluster, communication between them will not be secure.

 ## Get a binary